 - Go to the second Finder window and paste (Command + V) the effect into the new folder.

-Step 2: Editing with Your Plugins
+Step 2: Edit with Your Plugin

 Since you have added the plugin file to the right folder, your plugin should appear in a panel within Final Cut Pro.